Ninoy Aquino International Airport: Early history

-Move to Nichols Field

 Airport operations were moved to the current site, Nichols Field, due to the flatter terrain, expanse of greenfield land, and the existing USAF base runway (Runway 13/31), which could be used for the airport.
 The original one-story bungalow terminal was built adjacent to the runway and served as Terminal 4.

+Early operations

 In 1954, the airport's longer international runway (Runway 06/24) and associated taxiways were built, and in 1956, construction was started on a control tower and an international terminal building.
 The new terminal was designed by Federico Ilustre and was built on the current site of Terminal 2.
 It was inaugurated on September 22, 1961.

+On August 5, 1960, Pan Am inaugurated the first scheduled jet aircraft services to Manila with the arrival of a Boeing 707 from Hong Kong.

+On December 4, 1970, the airport welcomed its first widebody aircraft, a Boeing 747-100 of Northwest Orient Airlines.

 On January 22, 1972, a fire caused substantial damage to the terminal, resulting in six casualties.

 A slightly smaller terminal was built the following year.
 This second terminal would serve as the country's international terminal until 1981 when it was converted to a domestic terminal, upon the completion and opening of Terminal 1, a new, higher-capacity terminal.
 Another fire damaged the old international terminal in May 1985.

+The development of the Manila International Airport, which includes Terminal 1, was approved by Executive Order No. 381 immediately after the former airport was destroyed by a fire a month earlier.
+The project's feasibility study and master plan were conducted by the Airways Engineering Corporation in 1973, supported by a US$29.6 million loan from the Asian Development Bank (ADB).
+In 1974, the designs were approved by the Philippine government and the ADB.
+Construction began in the second quarter of 1978 on a site close to the original Manila Airport, within the jurisdiction of Parañaque, then a municipality of Metro Manila.

 Assassination of Ninoy Aquino

 On August 21, 1983, oppositionist politician Ninoy Aquino attempted to return to the Philippines from exile in the United States, hoping to convince president Ferdinand Marcos to let go of political power after having held his position for nearly two decades.
-Aquino was assassinated mere moments after exiting his plane at Terminal 1's Gate 8 (now Gate 11) after returning to the Philippines from exile in the United States.
+Aquino was assassinated mere moments after exiting his plane at Terminal 1's Gate 8.
 Aviation Security Command (AVSECOM) personnel escorted Aquino out of the plane to the tarmac, where an agency van awaited.
-A single gunshot was fired, identified as the one that killed him, with several more shots shots following, killing the alleged assassin, Rolando Galman.
+A single gunshot was fired, identified as the one that killed him, with several more shots following, killing the alleged assassin, Rolando Galman.
 Seconds later, gunfire erupted, causing chaos in the plane, the tarmac, and the terminal.

-The incident triggered constant protests for the next three years, and along with the crash of the Philippine economy earlier in 1983, is credited as one of the key events which led to the February 1986 People Power Revolution which removed Marcos from power.
+The incident triggered constant protests for the next three years, and along with the crash of the Philippine economy earlier in 1983, is credited as one of the key events which led to the People Power Revolution in 1986 which removed Marcos from power.